 MB (Medium Broad) has the length of a Medium and the width of a Large suit.
 LT (Large Tall) has the width of a Large and the height of an Extra Large suit.

-Women’s drysuit sizes
+Women’s Drysuit sizes

 HEIGHT (CM)BUST (CM)WAIST (CM)HIPS (CM)INSIDE LEG (CM)